 The Greeks, being Greek, have many theories as to why the refugees kept coming.
 Turkey, Germany, they’re sure someone is behind it.

-But of course this confusion and sense of grievance that their lives here had been altered by uncaring outside world didn’t stopped them from helping – the hearts of the Greeks often as open as the sea itself.
-The people of Lesbos were even nominated for the Nobel Peace Prize for their efforts rescuing the collapsed boats, pulling people out of the Aegean to safety, helping the weary female refugees and their children make their way up onto the shores and into Europe.
-But when three old ladies of Lesbos were told of their nomination, they had little time for it.
+The island was suffering.
+The camp at the small village of Moria outside Mytilini was at bursting point.
+We had driven past the camp the night before and seen the refugees spilling outside, walking in bunches down the unlit roads, sat listlessly on the grass.
+Boredom, frustration.
+Tents pitched beyond the camp walls as there was no more room inside.
+Men praying towards Mecca in the olive trees.
+The refugees were penned in these camps in Greece as Europe waited to decide what to do: who to let through, who to send back, which borders should be shut, which, if any, countries will help and take some of these migrants.
+The residents of Lesvos couldn’t work out what was happening.
+Couldn’t understand what had happened to their island.
+But of course this confusion and the sense of grievance that their lives here had been altered by uncaring outside world didn’t stop them from helping – the hearts of the Greeks often as open as the sea itself.
+The people of Lesvos were even nominated for the Nobel Peace Prize for their efforts rescuing the collapsed boats, pulling people out of the Aegean to safety, helping the weary female refugees and their children make their way up onto the shores and into Europe.
+But when three old ladies of Lesvos were told of their nomination, they had little time for it.

 “What special am I doing?
 Wouldn’t you do the same?” said the 86-year-old Maritsa Mavrapidou.

 Fisherman Stratis Valiamos seemed stunned to be approached by reporters.
 “I’m out fishing, I can see people shouting for help.
 What should I do?
 Pretend I can’t see?
 Pretend I can’t hear?”